 Let us consider another example.

-The free-body diagram shows the forces acting upon a 100-kg crate that is sliding down an inclined plane.
+The free-body diagram shows the forces acting upon a 100-kg crate sliding down an inclined plane.
 The plane is inclined at an angle of 30 degrees.
 The coefficient of friction between the crate and the incline is 0.3.
 Determine the net force and acceleration of the crate.

 The force of gravity in the given problem can be calculated as: